 Some of my fondest memories were around Windows XP - the blue-green themed operating system that came built-in with some of the most exciting software an OS can be bundled with.
 Can you really forget Windows Media Player, the tour of Windows XP and FreeCell?

 It took forever to install it on the computer that I had (I am pretty sure it was an AMD Duron 1GHz with 40GB hard drive).
-It only took ~2 minutes in Parallels on my MacBook.
+It only took around 2 minutes in Parallels on my MacBook.

 And how can you forget about the absolutely massive collection of potential user icons, and a much fancier login screen compared to any of its predecessors!